contrast-zone/t-rewriter.js/README.md

         ( | ~Shape ~Element ) \/ ( & Start )
     )

 The above example is represented in *type (phrase: specific, structure: logic) grammar*, which is equivalent to *SCNF*.
 Each conjunct in the *CSNF* expression holds dijunctions that are considered to be separate grammar rules.
-Now, to parse some text by this grammar, we choose to abduce from the `( & Start )` expression using the *resolution abduction* rule.
-In cases of disjunction consisted of a single element a parsing error may be reported if we search for the element negation.
-In cases of disjunction consisted of two elements, we produce a negation of one single element other than matched one.
-When a disjunction contains more than two elements, we produce a conjunction of negated elements others than matched one, thus requiring to parse all of them.
+Now, to parse some text by this grammar, we choose to abduce from the `( & Start )` expression using the *resolution abduction* rule, as explained in section [3.3.1.3.].
+In cases of disjunction consisted of a single element, a parsing error may be reported if we search for the element negation.
+In cases of disjunction consisted of two elements, we produce a negation of one single element other than searched one.
+When a disjunction contains more than two elements, we produce a conjunction of negated elements others than searched one, thus requiring to succed to parse all of them.
 Also, when abducing upwards the grammar tree, it is required to simultaniously check both positive and negative instances of searched elements.
 This kind of check may report parsing error when both instances succesfully parse.

 To finally check which properties of elements `A`, `B` and `C` are possible, we proceed with the following:

 - we feed the first input combination of size to the grammar: `Small A`.
     - If the input passes, we get the first property of element `A`.
-    - If the input does not pass, we have to repeat check with the next combination, like `Medium A`, then possibly the next one, and so on.
+    - If the input does not pass, we have to repeat check with the next combination, like `Medium A`, then possibly the next one if this one fails, and so on.
 Because there is only a finite number of combinations, the process is guaranteed to eventually terminate, either with success or failure.
 Failure means that the whole grammar setup becomes contradictory with the current combination.
 - Before proceeding with the next property check, we are obligated to manually enrich our grammar rules by confirmed input `( & Small A )`, just to be sure that further checking success emerges only with combinations that are consistent with data gathered from this / previous steps.
 - we repeat the process from the beginning, feeding the next input combination of color to be checked: `Gray A`.
 - the process ends when we get a combination of all three properties for all three elements.